Dolphin 24: Design

+It was designed by William Shaw of Sparkman & Stephens as a Midget Ocean Racing Club (MORC) racer-cruiser.
+It is Sparkman & Stephens' design #1497.

-The Dolphin 24 derived from an earlier wooden boat design, the Mermaid 24.
+The fiberglass Dolphin 24 derived from an earlier wooden boat design, the Mermaid 24.

-The Dolphin 24 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
 It has a masthead sloop rig, a raked stem; a raised counter, angled transom; a keel-mounted rudder controlled by a tiller and a fixed long keel, with a centerboard.
 It displaces 4250 lb and carries 1650 lb of ballast.

 After a fire destroyed the deck molds, some boats were finished with wooden decks and wooden coach house roofs.

 The boat has a draft of 5.17 ft with the centerboard extended and 2.83 ft with it retracted, allowing operation in shallow water or ground transportation on a trailer.

 The boat is fitted with a Palmer Husky 6 hp gasoline engine for docking and maneuvering, or a small, stern well-mounted 4 to 8 hp outboard motor.

 The boats built by Pacific Dolphin were 250 lb lighter, but used a fiberglass centerboard with a lead core in place of the bronze centerboard used by Yankee and O'Day.
 The Pacific Dolphin boats have 310 lb more ballast and an outboard well instead of the optional inboard engine.
 The fuel tank holds 10 u.s.gal and the fresh water tank has a capacity of 20 u.s.gal.

 The design has sleeping accommodation for five people, with a double "V"-berth in the bow cabin, a drop down dinette table that converts to a double berth and a small straight settee in the main cabin.
 The galley is located on the port side at the companionway ladder.
 The galley is equipped with an icebox and a sink.
 The head is located just aft of the bow cabin on the starboard side.
 Cabin headroom is 56 in.

 The design has a PHRF racing average handicap of 246 and a hull speed of 5.8 kn.

-Operational history

 The boat is supported by an active class club, the Dolphin 24 Class.

 A review by Stephens Waring Yacht Design reported, "one a look at Olin Stephens near-perfect drawing shows why the Dolphin is such a dream to sail.
 She's moderately light for her time, at 4,250 pounds.
 Your SUV weighs more.
 And she can flash ample canvas: The sail area-to-displacement ratio is around 18.2, and conservative by today's standard, but she’s not at all under-canvased.
 These boats offer many combinations in sail power: symmetrical spinnakers, multiple jibs and overlapping genoas and everything in between.
 And keep in mind she only draws 2' 10" with the center-board up.
 Meaning for the brave and the physical, she will push her hull speed with a skilled crew; her balanced helm is easy on the hand."